Last Updated: March 10, 2022

 Mama, Is it Summer Yet? – by Nikki McClure – I have a feeling I’ll be hearing this question a lot in spring.
 “Mama, is it summer yet?”
 I’m a Nikki McClure fan, so when I saw this book I was immediately excited to check it out.
 I love the changing of the seasons and little details of how we shift more of our every day life to outside and adventures during the summer months.

 Summer – by Gerda Muller – We love every book in this seasonal series!
 Sometimes a picture book without words can feel daunting, as a parent.
 Although I don’t feel that way about these books.
 It’s an interesting experiment to talk about what you see.
 Great for imagination and storytelling.
 And they’re beautifully illustrated.
 They also come as a seasonal set.

 Powell’s $10, Amazon $10

 Some Bugs – by Angela DiTerlizzi, Bugs by Brendan Wenzel – We got this book around 18 months old, when our little one started calling every insect a bee.
 Bee!
 Bee!
 While the illustrations aren’t all exactly true to real life, they’re fun.
 It’s close enough and helped us develop some language around bugs.
 I also really liked that it talks all about bugs and looking down close in your backyard.
+This is one of our favorite books about bugs.
 I’m not super into bugs, and I’m hoping to pass on a slightly more open-minded view of bugs to my kiddo.
 This book has helped so far.
 There’s also a board book version.

 Powell’s $18 Amazon $14